-The plant is expected to have minimal emissions and to greatly reduce emissions from transportation and pile burning.
+The plant is expected to have minimal emissions and to greatly reduce emissions from transportation and the pile burning of orchards.

-The Plant: About 600 tons per day of carbon dioxide produced by the plant will be stored deep underground in an EPA class VI sequestration well.
+The Plant: Carbon dioxide produced by the plant will be stored deep underground in an EPA class VI sequestration well.
 This well will be drilled through multiple rock formations that trap the carbon dioxide and prevent greenhouse gas emissions.

 The plant will also dramatically reduce emissions when compared to pile burning as shown by the table below.

 The Fuel: The RNG produced is considered a renewable cellulosic biofuel since it is produced from woody biomass.
-The plant will produce enough to fuel about 1680 trucks year-round.
 Since the gas is renewable and used for transportation, San Joaquin Renewables will participate in both the US EPA’s Renewable Fuel Standard and California’s Low Carbon Fuel Standard.

 Elimination of Burning: Since the plant utilizes orchard waste, farmers have an opportunity to get rid of their waste that is more convenient and profitable than pile burning.
 About 70% of the project’s feedstock would have been burned.

-Greenhouse Gas Reduction: With the help of the carbon sequestration well, the SJR project will be carbon negative.
+Greenhouse Gas Reduction: With the use of a carbon sequestration well, the SJR project will be carbon negative.
 According to the EPA’s Renewable Fuel Standard acceptance letter, the San Joaquin Renewables project reduces greenhouse gas emissions by 96% relative to baseline diesel emissions.
 This means that the more our natural gas is consumed instead of diesel, the less greenhouse gases reach the atmosphere.